MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-query-suggestions.md

 To get rid of a list of query terms, you must overwrite it.
 Do this by importing an empty text file.

-You can also prevent terms from appearing in the search box.
-To do this, create a text file with the query terms that you never want users to see below the search box, and then import it to **Never suggest phrases**.
+To prevent terms from appearing in the search box, create a text file with the query terms that you never want users to see below the search box, and then import it to **Never suggest phrases**.